 I always loved art but I never had a chance to have a proper art education until I came to college.
 I decided to major in art because I went to a science high school, and I was never able to use that visually creative side of me in an academic setting.
 I’m studying for a BFA and specializing in ceramics.

 What attracted you to the University of Mississippi?

 The art department is a small and close community where you get to build relationships with professional artists who are also teachers.
-You get to know other art students who are developing in the same or different art mediums, and there are a lot of visiting artists who come to UM, and you get to know them, too.
-There are also a lot of opportunities to show your work.
-You can submit work to the Mississippi Collegiate Art Competition, and there are a lot of art shows in the Oxford Area throughout the year.
+You get to know other art students who are developing in the same or different art mediums, and there are many visiting artists who come to UM, and you get to know them, too.
+There are also opportunities to show your work.
+You can submit work to the Mississippi Collegiate Art Competition, and there are various art exhibitions in the Oxford Area throughout the year.